 This indoor spot in the Old Market could trick your eyes – you’d think you’re outdoors with stringed lights and greenery cascading all around the brick walls.

 Take a selfie here but don’t plan an all-out photo shoot.
 There are strict photography rules there.

 While you’re in the Old Market, take a stroll and find more random photo opps.
 The brick roads and warehouses make sweet contrasts.
 A few of the restaurants also craft photo-worthy plates of food, too.

 Where: From 37th to 41st streets between Farnam and Leavenworth streets

 Even without going into any of the restaurants or shops in the Blackstone District, you’ll find backgrounds for gorgeous photos.
 Be on the lookout for the outdoor murals.

 Several Blackstone District restaurants are so tastefully designed, you’ll want to snap another photo.
-A few that come to mind: Bob’s Donuts, Early Bird, and Coneflower Creamery.
+A few that come to mind: Early Bird and Coneflower Creamery.
 I’ve seen some great photos come from the new food hall, The Switch, and the new hotel, Kimpton Cottonwood Hotel.